JPShag/Real-Time-Translation/README.md

 4. The translated text will be displayed in the GUI and as a subtitle overlay on top of all applications.

 5. Click the "Stop Translation" button to stop the translation process.

+6. To customize the subtitle overlay, click the "Settings" button and adjust the font, color, and other options as desired.

 ## Known Issues